countable-web/open-source-corporation/sales/FILTER.md

   * 10 points if the RFP offers losing proposals a debrief on the scoring.
   * BONUS points if it's an existing relationship, we can keep the IP for future use, or open source it, or some other circumstance.

-60 points is the cut-off.
+50 points is the cut-off for moving on to PRE-QUALIFY